Bug report #11372

 it is a recent dependency of python-qgis?
 Now that I notice this is installed and I cannot see anymore this issue.

-#8 Updated by Matthias Kuhn over 5 years ago
+#8 Updated by Matthias Kuhn about 6 years ago

 Thank you for testing Giovanni.